petrakisg/UmbrellaAgent-Publications/README.md

 </p>

 ### Live Field Testing
 To validate our research, UmbrellaAgent was deployed in live, real-world conditions.
-The photograph below captures the system in action during a live event—with the UmbrellaAgent interface actively running on the terminal in the foreground, while the party takes place in the background.
+The photograph below captures the system in action during a live event, with the UmbrellaAgent interface actively running on the terminal in the foreground, while the party takes place in the background.

 <p align="center">
   <img src="./images/PXL_20250713_231810722_Original.jpg" alt="UmbrellaAgent Live Deployment" width="85%">